AdvaitDhingra/bulletin_board/README.md

-# Bulletin Board
+# FEG Boards

- A simple web-app for EF students at the FEG.
+ A simple hpmeworks app for students at the FEG (Friedrich-Ebert-Gymnasium Bonn).